-A descriptive summary of all the time-series (biogem_series.res) data files is given in the muffin User Manual if you are really that bored.
+A descriptive summary of all the time-series (biogem\series\\.res) data files is given in the muffin User Manual if you are really that bored.
 The files of most immediate use/relevance are:

-- biogem_series_atm_humidity.res mean atmospheric (surface) humidity - biogem_series_atm_temp.res mean atmospheric (surface) air temperature - biogem_series_misc_opsi.res min/max overturning stream-function values (e.g. AMOC) - biogem_series_misc_seaice.res mean ocean sea-ice cover and thickness - biogem_series_ocn_sal.res mean ocean surface and whole ocean salinity - biogem_series_ocn_temp.res mean ocean surface and whole ocean temperature
+- biogem\series\atm\humidity.res mean atmospheric (surface) humidity - biogem\series\atm\temp.res mean atmospheric (surface) air temperature - biogem\series\misc\opsi.res min/max overturning stream-function values (e.g. AMOC) - biogem\series\misc\seaice.res mean ocean sea-ice cover and thickness - biogem\series\ocn\sal.res mean ocean surface and whole ocean salinity - biogem\series\ocn\temp.res mean ocean surface and whole ocean temperature

-One way of viewing the contents of files (in a shell window/terminal) is to change directory to the experiment results directory and opening the file in a file editor at the command line.
+One way of viewing the contents of files is to change directory to the experiment results directory and opening the file in the file editor.
 But that is not so much fun.

-Instead - change to the experiment results directory and then to the biogem sub-directory in the Secure File Transfer Client, and try double-clicking (if you have set up the WinSCP preferences correctly) or right-mouse-button-clicking (the then Edit with) on one of the .res files (listed above).
-For biogem_series_ocn_temp.res, you should see 5 columns:
+Instead - change to the experiment results directory and then to the blogem sub-directory in the Secure File Transfer Client, and try double-clicking (if you have set up the WinSCP preferences correctly) or right-mouse-button-clicking (the then Edit with) on one of the .res files (listed above).
+For blogem\series\ocn\temp.res, you should see 2 columns - time and mean (whole) ocean temperature ( $^{\circ}$ C).
+(However, in subsequent exercises a fuller output will be created with additional columns, with one for mean surface ocean temperature 'SST' ( $^{\circ}$ C) as well as mean benthic (bottom water) temperature ( $^{\circ}$ C)).
+Other results files may differ in the numbers of columns but all should be identifiable from the header information.

-'''

-% time (yr) / temperature (C) / surT (ice-free) (C) / benT (C) / surT (C)

-'''